Council's High Court date pushed back in fight against asylum centre plans

-BRAINTREE Council has said it is expected to attend the High Court today regarding its challenge to proposals for an asylum centre in Wethersfield.
+BRAINTREE Council's High Court legal challenge to proposals for an asylum centre in Wethersfield has been pushed back until after Easter.

-The Council announced it was set to obtain an interim injunction in an effort to restrain the Home Office and its proposals.
+The council was hoping to obtain an interim injunction in a bid to block the Home Office and its proposals for the former airbase.

-Braintree Council says the site is “unsuitable”, citing the “isolated location” and “scale of the development”.
+Braintree Council says the site is unsuitable because of its “isolated location” and the “scale of the development”.

-In a statement issued today, the council said: “We were expecting to attend the High Court today (Wednesday, April 5) regarding our challenge to the proposals by the Home Office to secure accommodation for asylum seekers at Wethersfield Airfield, with the intention of obtaining an interim injunction to restrain the Home Office from using the site to accommodate asylum seekers.
+In a statement, the council said: “We were expecting to attend the High Court today (Wednesday, April 5) regarding our challenge to the proposals by the Home Office to secure accommodation for asylum seekers at Wethersfield Airfield, with the intention of obtaining an interim injunction to restrain the Home Office from using the site to accommodate asylum seekers.

 “We therefore look forward to bringing our legal case forward to the Judge after Easter and will keep residents updated on the outcome.